More Lido stuff:

 Gus eventually grew his home video rental business into 3 locations over the next 17 years which was due in no small part to the help of his trusted "right-hand-man" Mr. Chuck Lewis.

 Gus's video store businesses would eventually open the largest video store in Manitoba outside of Winnipeg.
-Saturn Video opened in Flin Flon, MB. in 1997 with the instrumental help of Gus's daughter Jennifer Rivalin.
+Saturn Video opened in Flin Flon, MB. in 1997.

 Gus’s son August began helping out in the 1990s and received his first official job at the Lido Theatre in August of 1994.

-Gus's younger son Brian would join the family business in 1999 and work with his father and brother to operate the businesses for the next few years.
+Gus's younger son Brian would join the family business in 1999 and work with his father and brother to operate the businesses.

 August would purchase the properties from his father in late 2003.

-Since 2003, August and his team have helped the Lido survive the “Internet Age” in part with the upgrade to state-of-the-art digital sound and projection equipment.
+From 2003 to 2019 August and his team helped the Lido survive the “Internet Age” in part with the upgrade to state-of-the-art digital sound and projection equipment.

 A heartfelt thank you together with an immense amount of gratitude and credit must be paid to all the people who have helped to keep the Lido Theatre a vibrant business along the way.